Quick facts

 How to identify cutworms

-Cutworms are similar in general appearance.
-They are smooth with very few hairs and are about two inches when fully grown.
-They typically curl into a tight 'C' shape when disturbed.
+- Caterpillars are smooth with very few hairs and are about two inches when fully grown.

 Common cutworm species in Minnesota

-The most common species of cutworm occurring in Minnesota gardens are the bronzed cutworm, variegated cutworm, black cutworm, dingy cutworm, glassy cutworm and army cutworm.
+The most common species of cutworm occurring in Minnesota are the bronzed cutworm, variegated cutworm, black cutworm, dingy cutworm, glassy cutworm and army cutworm.

 - Typically, the front wings are darker than the hind wings and are patterned.

-Some cutworm species, including variegated and black cutworm, migrate into Minnesota from the south each year.
+Some cutworm species, including black and variegated cutworms, migrate into Minnesota from the south each year.
 However, dingy, bronzed, and glassy cutworms are native to Minnesota and overwinter as eggs or larvae in weedy or grassy areas.
-Moths mate and lay eggs from early spring (black cutworm) to late summer or fall (dingy, glassy and bronzed cutworm).

 - Female moths can lay hundreds of eggs, one at a time or in small clusters.